Gleniffer High School: Notable alumni

 The school's alumni include David Sneddon, winner of the BBC's Fame Academy in 2003, starting Gleniffer in August 1990.
 Screenwriter Steven Moffat, whose notable works include head writer and executive producer of Doctor Who (2010-2017) and creating Sherlock with Mark Gatiss in 2010.
-Graham Fulton, published poet, attended Camphill from 1970 until 1976.
-Graeme Sinclair attended Camphill in the 70s and went on to play professionally for Dumbarton and for Celtic 1982-1985.
+Graeme Sinclair attended Camphill in the 70s and went on to play professionally for Dumbarton and for Celtic 1982–1985.
 Heather Reid, OBE, a former weather presenter for BBC Scotland.

-Academic Standards and Performance
+Academic standards and performance

 Pupils follow the national curriculum for their first and second years of their careers at Gleniffer High.
 They then choose up to 8 Standard Grades for their 3rd and 4th years.
 The Standard Grade final examinations are sat at the end of the 4th year, and are graded from the highest mark of '1' down to the lowest of '7'.
 Those with good passes at Standard Grade then choose up to 5 Highers for their 5th year, which forms the basis of Scottish school students' university applications.
 Higher examinations are graded from 'A' to 'C'.
 Those staying on to a 6th year can sit Advanced Highers, which also graded 'A' to 'C'.

 Gleniffer High School does not offer other study options such as A-Levels or any of the International Baccalaureate qualifications.